GodotWorkshop

 ground.position.x += screen_size.x

-Lets create a new scene with a CanvasLayer as the root node.
+Now we are going to setup the UI for the game to showcase the scoring.
+Create a new scene with a CanvasLayer node as the root node.

 Screenshot 2025-02-07 at 12 23 47 AM

 Using the label nodes I created the following UI.
-Then I linked it to my main scene.
+Then I linked it to my main scene like we did with all the other scenes!

 Combining our new UI with our existing code we can update the scoring and also add speed increasing!